Jbleezy/BO2-Reimagined/README.md

 * Fire upgraded: charged shots no longer deal additional damage to Panzersoldat
 * Fire upgraded: fixed lava not being created if the player fired the charged shot on a wall or too close to themselves
 * Ice upgraded: fixed melee sound
+* Lightning upgraded: decreased kill points from 100 to 50
+* Wind: awards points for damage
 * Wind upgraded: whirlwind pulls in multiple zombies significantly faster
 * Wind upgraded: whirlwind stops pulling in zombies when the whirlwind fx starts to end instead of when the whirlwind fx completely ends
 * Wind upgraded: fixed whirlwind not being created and impact blast radius being incorrect if the player started reloading or throwing a grenade in between the time that the charged shot was fired and impacted a surface